 By Phoebe Doscher, Magazine Editor

-This article originally appeared on page 2 of the April 13, 2021 edition of The Gettysburgian’s magazine.
+This article appeared on page 13 of the March 16, 2021 edition of The Gettysburgian’s magazine.